Haley Eckerman: Career

 After her senior year, Eckerman made a living by playing professionally overseas for GS Caltex in South Korea She played in a variety of countries including Russia, South Korea, Italy, Puerto Rico, and Azerbaijan.
 She continued her professional career until 2018 when she returned to the states to walk in the May graduation ceremony, though she had already received her diploma in the summer of 2017, earning a bachelor's degree in Applied Learning and Development.
 She then headed to her home state where she took on a high school head coaching position in the town of Waterloo, Iowa.
-Eckerman now serves as the recruiting coordinator and assistant coach at Lamar University in Beaumont, Texas.
+Eckerman then served as the recruiting coordinator and assistant coach at Lamar University in Beaumont, Texas.
+In 2022 she took the head coaching position at Kent State in Ohio.